Skip to main content

 About

-VERLIES II is a single player hack and slash game with a fantasy theme.
+VERLIES II is a single player survival hack and slash game with fantasy and dark fantasy themes.
 It was developed by Koya Game and was released on September 25, 2015.
 It received neutral reviews from players.

 Skip User Reviews